Catrionamcd/ViewsIt-Site/TEST.md

 * As a user or super user/administrator edit a channels details.
 This is done throught the Channel Manage option.

+*Steps Taken*

 ![alt text](assets/test-images/Test-Channel-Manage.png)

-* Once the channel details are changed ensure that the channel status is changed to 'Draft' and needs approval again from the super user/administrator.
+1. Once the channel details are changed ensure that the channel status is changed to 'Draft' and needs approval again from the super user/administrator.

 ![alt text](assets/test-images/Test-Channel-Edit.png)